 Red Kayaks and Hidden Gold

-Charlie Beckett, Author "SuperMedia", Director, Polis @ London School of Economics
+- Charlie Beckett, Author "SuperMedia", Director, Polis at London School of Economics

 John Kelly is an award-winning columnist at The Washington Post, where he writes a daily human-interest column about life in the Washington area.
 He joined The Post in 1989 as deputy editor of the Weekend section.
 He has edited the Weekend section, started a special page for young readers and been a general assignment reporter in the Metro section.
 In 1998 he was a Nieman Fellow at Harvard University.
 He was a Visiting Fellow at the Reuters Institute for the Study of Journalism in 2007/8.